Mitch Horowitz: Writing and lectures

+He has brought attention to the work of Australian psychiatrist Ainslie Meares, who conducted studies that demonstrated the therapeutic efficacy of "intensive meditation" on cancer patients both who were receiving chemotherapy and who were not.

 His 2023 book Modern Occultism was noted for its historical comprehensiveness, surveying occult-themed philosophies from late-antiquity to the present.

 Horowitz has also written on alternative spirituality for Politico, Salon, Big Think, U.S. News & World Report, Gnosis: Journal of Gnostic Studies, Parabola, Esopus, Fortean Times, and the Religion News Service.

-Writing in The Washington Post in 2010, Horowitz identified themes and language from occult scholar Manly P. Hall in the speeches of President Ronald Reagan, including the story of an "unknown speaker" at the signing of the Declaration of Independence and America’s assignation "to fulfill a mission to advance man a further step in his climb from the swamps."
+Writing in The Washington Post in 2010, Horowitz identified themes and language from occult scholar Manly P. Hall in the speeches of President Ronald Reagan, including the story of an "unknown speaker" at the signing of the Declaration of Independence and America's assignation "to fulfill a mission to advance man a further step in his climb from the swamps."
 In 2021, in the Eisner-nominated Mysterious Travelers, culture scholar Zack Kruse wrote: "Horowitz draws specific attention to how Reagan infused New Thought and mind power language into the declaration of his candidacy in 1979...
 Horowitz provides a revised context that places Reagan, and his story, within the mystic liberal frame."

 Horowitz has lectured at spiritual centers including the Philosophical Research Society, the Theosophical Society in America, and numerous Freemasonic lodges; universities such as Rice University, Duke University, and The New School for Social Research; and cultural venues including the Anthology Film Archives, the Mark Twain House and Museum, and Hancock Shaker Village.
 In spite of its continued marginalization in mainstream academia, Horowitz advocates for the validity of academic parapsychology research, defending its findings in books, articles, and talks, and he is a critic of professional skepticism.
 He has addressed some of the historical controversies and correspondences involving the Duke University professor and writer J. B. Rhine, who popularized parapsychology and ESP in American thought and wider culture in the 1930s through the 1960s.